-RESOLUTION NO. 2019 - 026
+RESOLUTION NO. 2019 - 027

-A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF LA QUINTA, CALIFORNIA, ADOPTING PERSONNEL POLICY FOR ELECTED OFFICIALS
+A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF LA QUINTA, CALIFORNIA, ADOPTING PERSONNEL POLICY FOR APPOINTED OFFICIALS

-WHEREAS, pursuant to accepted practices many cities follow, it is in the best interest of the City to adopt distinct personnel policy for Elected Officials and persons who are appointed to an Elected Official position by the City Council for the City of La Quinta; and
+WHEREAS, pursuant to accepted practices many cities follow, it is in the best interest of the City to adopt regulations applicable to all persons who are appointed by the City Council to serve on any boards, commissions, or committees established by the City (collectively, "Appointed Officials"); and

-WHEREAS, this resolution approves a separate manual specific to Elected Officials; and
+WHEREAS, this resolution approves a separate manual specific to Appointed Members; and

-WHEREAS, substantively, the regulations applicable to Elected Officials are also applicable to City employees pursuant to the City's Personnel Policies and Procedures approved by Council on June 18, 2019; and
+WHEREAS, substantively, the regulations applicable to Appointed Officials are also applicable to City employees pursuant to the City's Personnel Policies and Procedures approved by Council on June 18, 2019; and

-WHEREAS, all prior resolutions approving personnel policies for Elected Officials are hereby superseded by the revised City of La Quinta Elected Officials Personnel Policy attached hereto as "Exhibit A."
+WHEREAS, all prior resolutions approving personnel policies for Appointed Officials are hereby superseded by the Appointed Officials Personnel Policy attached hereto as "Exhibit A."